 - 1. In a food processor, finely chop the garlic and jalapeno.
 Add the remaining paste ingredients and process until smooth.
 In a bowl or a resealable plastic bag, coat the chicken breasts on all sides with the paste, cover, and refrigerate for 3 to 4 hours.

 - Make the grilled chicken quesadillas

-- 2. Lightly brush or spray the onion slices with oil.
-Grill the chicken and onions over direct medium heat until the chicken is opaque in the center and the onions are tender, turning both the chicken and the onions once, 8 to 12 minutes total.
+- 3. Lightly brush or spray the onion slices with oil.
+Grill the chicken and onions over direct medium heat turning both the chicken and the onions once, until the chicken is cooked through and the onions are tender, 8 to 12 minutes total.
 Do not turn the grill off.

-- 3. Remove the chicken and onions from the grill and let cool.
-Cut the chicken crosswise into 1/8-inch slices and the onions into 1/4-inch pieces.
+- 4. Remove the chicken and onions from the grill and let cool.
+Cut the chicken crosswise into slices about 1/8 inch thick and the onions into slices 1/4 inch thick.

-- 4. Evenly divide the chicken, onions, and cheese over half of each tortilla.
-Fold the empty half of each tortilla over the filling to create a half circle and press down firmly.
+- 5. Evenly divvy the chicken, onions, and cheese among half of each tortilla.
+Fold the empty half of each tortilla over the filling to create a half circle and gently but firmly press down.

-- 5. Grill the chicken quesadillas over direct medium heat until the tortillas are well marked and the cheese has melted, turning once 4 to 6 minutes total.
+- 6. Grill the chicken quesadillas over direct medium heat until the tortillas are well marked and the cheese has melted, turning once, 4 to 6 minutes total.
 Let the quesadillas cool for a minute or two before cutting them into wedges.
 Serve the quesadillas warm with the salsa on the side.